 - Colocated tables cannot be split.
 For details, see #4463.

-- In 2.14.0, when tablet splitting is used with Point In Time Recovery (PITR), restoring to arbitrary times in the past when a tablet is in the process of splitting is not supported.
-This is fixed in 2.14.1.
+- In YugabyteDB version 2.14.0, when tablet splitting is used with point in time recovery (PITR), restoring to arbitrary times in the past when a tablet is in the process of splitting is not supported.
+This was resolved in 2.14.1.

-enable_tablet_split_of_xcluster_replicated_tablesflag on master on both the producer and consumer clusters (as they will perform splits independently of one another).
-If using this feature after upgrade, the producer and consumer clusters should both be upgraded to 2.14.0+ before enabling the feature.
+enable_tablet_split_of_xcluster_replicated_tablesflag on master on both the producer and consumer clusters (as they perform splits independently of one another).
+If using this feature after upgrade, the producer and consumer clusters should both be upgraded to YugabyteDB version 2.14.0 or later before enabling the feature.

 - Tablet splitting is currently disabled for tables that are using the TTL file expiration feature.